 Levels of AMH, FSH and Lutenising hormone (LH)

-AMH levels naturally decrease as we age with age as the ovarian reserve is depleted – as women approach their 40s it is normal for them to have lower AMH readings.
+AMH levels naturally decrease as we age, as diminished ovarian reserve – as women approach their 40s it is normal for them to have lower AMH readings.
 Satisfactory AMH levels are above 21.98.
 If your AMH levels are below this there are treatment options available to you including supplementation with DHEA.
 TCM has also been shown to help improve AMH levels naturally.(1)

 Levels of FSH rise during the follicular phase of the menstrual cycle, which begins from the first day of menses until ovulation.
 It correlates with the number of follicles you have.
-As the number of follicles drops, the level of FSH increases.
+As the number of follicles drops, the level of FSH increases, one will experience low follicle count.
 As women approach menopause they will tend to have higher levels of FSH.
-High FSH levels can also indicate impaired ovarian reserve or premature ageing of the ovaries meaning that you have relatively few eggs left in the ovaries or the eggs are impaired in some way.
+High FSH levels can also indicate impaired ovarian reserve or premature ageing of the ovaries meaning that you have a relatively low egg count left in the ovaries or the eggs are impaired in some way.